Back to blog

 Types of lead enrichment

 Firmographics provide categorical company information to help businesses understand their target audience better.
-It includes details such as:
+It also includes geographic data which shows where the company is located.
+In firmographic data you can find these details:

 • Company size